pawelpiwosz/AnsibleFirstSteps/Chapter-09/README.md

 will be some tags for describing the new resource and only one entity will be created.

+Second task purpose is to wait when SSH will be enabled on the ec2 instance.
+You can run other tasks in this playbook, and Ansible is using SSH for communication, so it is a wise idea to have SSH available on remote machine.

-When finish, run this playbook:
+When created, run this playbook:

 ```
 (ansible)$ AWS_PROFILE=ansible ansible-playbook -i environment/testing/ createec2.yml